hassio-addons/addon-nginx-proxy-manager/README.md

 1. Install the "Nginx Proxy Manager" add-on.
 1. Start the "Nginx Proxy Manager" add-on
 1. Check the logs of the "Nginx Proxy Manager" add-on to see if everything went well.
+1. Click the "OPEN WEB UI" button and login using:
+   `admin@example.com` / `changeme`
+1. Forward port `80` and `443` from your router to your Hass.io machine.
+1. Enjoy the add-on!

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.